Double rate hike due this week, but what will RBNZ message be?

-With the economy in a holding pattern while inflationary and recessionary forces grapple for ascendancy, the Reserve Bank's forecasts will hold more interest than the actual rate call next Wednesday.
+With the economy in a holding pattern while inflationary and recessionary forces grapple for ascendancy, the Reserve Bank's forecasts will hold more interest than the actual rate call on Wednesday.

 Another 50-basis-point hike to the Official Cash Rate - taking it to 3 per cent - is considered a near certainty by economists.